Shortland - Jesmond

 AreaSearch assessment of residential development activity positions Shortland - Jesmond among the top 25% of areas assessed nationwide

-This indicates that supply is lagging behind demand, leading to heightened buyer competition and pricing pressures.
-The average construction cost of new homes in the area is $238,000, which is below regional norms, offering more affordable housing options for purchasers.
-In the current financial year, Shortland - Jesmond has recorded $51.2 million in commercial development approvals, demonstrating high levels of local commercial activity.
-The construction rates per person in the area are similar to those in the Rest of NSW, maintaining market equilibrium with surrounding areas.
-Recent construction comprises 15.0% standalone homes and 85.0% medium and high-density housing.
+New homes are being constructed at an average cost of $238,000, which is below regional norms, offering more affordable housing options.
+In FY-26, commercial development approvals totaled $51.2 million, indicating high levels of local commercial activity.
+Shortland - Jesmond maintains similar construction rates per person compared to the Rest of NSW, preserving market equilibrium with surrounding areas.
+Recent construction comprises 15.0% standalone homes and 85.0% medium and high-density housing, appealing to downsizers, investors, and entry-level buyers.
+This shift reflects reduced development site availability and changing lifestyle demands.

 Frequently Asked Questions - Development